-The City shall continue to provide group Medical, Dental, Vision, and optional Life/AD&D, long term disability insurance plans, and the Employee Assistance Program.
+The City shall continue to provide group Medical, Dental, Vision, Life/AD&D, long term disability insurance plans, and the Employee Assistance Program.
 Any health plans for which the City contracts directly with the provider, prior to changing the provider or the level of benefits, the City shall first give the Association the opportunity to meet and agree concerning such changes.

-The City shall contribute (453.07). per pay period (\$981.65/month)the medical and cafeteria plan contributions as provided in Section 17.1 toward Medical, Dental, Vision, the Employee Assistance Program, and optional supplemental Life/AD&D insurance.
-This amount shall be allocated \$516.99 for the medical plan contribution and \$464.66 for the cafeteria plan contribution.
+The City shall contribute the medical and cafeteria plan contributions as provided in Section 17.1 toward Medical, Dental, Vision, and supplemental Life/AD&D insurance.
 The medical plan contribution shall be applied to medical premium only.
 The cafeteria plan contribution shall be applied first to any remaining unpaid medical premium, then toward the premiums for dental, vision, and supplemental life/AD&D insurance.